tigerbeetle/tigerbeetle/docs/TIGER_STYLE.md

   "measure".
 Use it up.
 Never go beyond.
 Nothing should be hidden by a horizontal scrollbar.
 Let your editor help you by setting a column ruler.
 To wrap a function signature, call or data structure, add a trailing comma, close your eyes and let `zig fmt` do the rest.

+  Similar to function length, the motivation behind the number 100 is physical: this is just enough to fit two copies of the code side-by-side on a screen.

 - Add braces to the `if` statement unless it fits on a single line for consistency and defense in depth against "goto fail;" bugs.